 Some salespeople do the right things, but their company resources and processes may hinder them from seeing their potential.
 That’s why this is so exciting because the SMB/Mid-Market can absolutely crush it by having their sales reps know how to execute a true omnichannel strategy.
 Agility against the bigger co’s is a huge advantage.

-Conversely, utilizing the marketing resources from big companies is a huge advantage as well.
+Utilizing marketing resources from big companies is a huge advantage.

 But it all comes down to the salesperson executing a strong omnichannel strategy.

 Content is still king for these campaigns.
-Marketing could have prepared some great content about a product or service, but if you can’t demonstrate how it would show them value to their business, then great marketing automation tools are moot.
-You have to hit them online and offline and make sure it’s executed well over time.
+Marketing could have prepared some great content about a product or service, but if you can’t demonstrate how it would show them value to their business, then great marketing automation tools are useless.
+The message has to be spot on and the execution of these campaigns is crucial.

 If you can get the at bats, the sky is the limit.
 But salespeople have to be effective marketers to do that.